qarmin/czkawka/README.md

 You can help by creating:
 - Bug report - memory leaks, unexpected behavior, crashes
 - Feature proposals - proposal to change/add/delete some features
 - Pull Requests - implementing by yourself a new feature or fixing bugs, but also important is code quality.
-You should follow the style in other parts of the program, or change it if you create it better.
+If change is bigger, then is good to open new issue to discuss changes.

 Code should be clean and pretty formatted (Clippy and fmt are required in each PR).

 Code should also be easy to read so please use as much simplest language as possible without magic numbers and variables with strange names, and try to write unit tests/tests if possible.

 ## Name
 Czkawka is a Polish word which means hiccup.
 I chose this name because I wanted to hear people speaking other languages pronounce it.
+This name is not as bad as it seems, because I was also thinking about using words like żółć, gżegżółka czy żołądź, but I gave up these ideas because of having Polish characters, which would be a huge difficulty in searching for a project.

 ## License
 Code is distributed under MIT license.